Antonov An-72: Design and development

-The An-72 first flew on and was likely developed as a response to the never-manufactured USAF Advanced Medium STOL Transport (AMST) initiated ten years earlier.
-Produced in tandem with the An-72, the An-74 variant adds the ability to operate in harsh weather conditions in polar regions, because it can be fitted with wheel-skis landing gear, de-icing equipment, and a number of other upgrades, allowing the aircraft to support operations in Arctic or Antarctic environments.
+Produced in tandem with the An-72 was the An-74 derivative.
+This aircraft is oriented around operations under the inhospitable weather conditions in polar regions, for which it can be outfitted with wheel-skis landing gear, de-icing equipment, and a number of other upgrades, allowing the aircraft to support activities in Arctic or Antarctic environments.
 Other An-72 versions include the An-72S VIP transport and An-72P maritime patrol aircraft.
+The An-72's STOL performance includes a take-off roll of 620 m and a landing distance of 420 m.